rust-stuco/lectures/week12/parallelism.md

 ---

-# Today
+# Designing Parallel Solutions

-- Multithreading
+Two big questions to ask:
-- Inter-thread Communication
+* Division of Work
-  - Shared Memory
+  * Who are the workers and how do we divide the work?
-    - Data Races
+* Inter-thread / Inter-process Communication (IPC)
-    - Synchronization, Atomics
+  * What needs to be shared and how?
-  - Message Passing
+  * Approach 1: Shared Memory
-    - `Send` and `Sync`
+  * Approach 2: Message Passing

 ---